Multiple answer questions ask students to identify all correct from a list of possible answers.

 - Lock the options position in the list.

 - Create feedback for students to see when they choose that specific option.
+You can also create feedback for the entire question.

 - Click Add answer to create new answer options.